Syllabus for Advanced Course on Topics in Scientific Computing I

 A suitable exam is decided by examiner on each course instance.
-Types of examinations in the course are written tests, oral examination of a research paper or a book and/or implementations and investigations of numerical methods.
+Types of examinations are written tests, oral examination of a research paper or a book and/or implementations and studies of numerical methods and its properties.

 - Latest syllabus (applies from Autumn 2023)